xpack/web-doxygen/website/docs/api/classes/translatorlithuanian.md

 </code></pre>

-<p>The English LaTeX does not use such commands.
-Because of this the empty string is returned in this implementation.</p>
+The English LaTeX does not use such commands.
+Because of this the empty string is returned in this implementation.

-<p>Definition at line 62 of file <a href="/web-doxygen/docs/api/files/src/translator-lt-h">translator_lt.h</a>.</p>
+Definition at line 62 of file <a href="/web-doxygen/docs/api/files/src/translator-lt-h">translator_lt.h</a>.

 <div class="doxyProgramListing">